Non-instrumental vaginal birth

 Women who have a vaginal birth without intervention tend to have fewer postnatal complications and are more physically able in the short-term to care for their new babies (Rowland and Redshaw 2012).
 For more information, see Clinical commentary.

-This indicator looks at non-instrumental vaginal births for selected women giving birth for the first time.
+This indicator examines non-instrumental vaginal births for selected women giving birth for the first time.

 Key findings

-Around 2 in 5 (42%) selected women giving birth for the first time in 2021 had a non‑instrumental vaginal birth.
+Just over 2 in 5 (42%) selected women giving birth for the first time in 2023 had a non‑instrumental vaginal birth.

-The interactive data visualisation (Figure 8) presents data on unassisted vaginal birth for selected women giving birth for the first time by selected maternal characteristics.
-Select the trend button to see how data have changed between 2004 and 2021.
+The interactive data visualisation (Figure 6) presents data on unassisted vaginal birth for selected women giving birth for the first time.
+Use the drop-down menu to view data by selected characteristics and the latest year button to explore data for 2023.

 Clinical commentary

-A vaginal birth may be the safest option for women with uncomplicated pregnancy or labour.
-A vaginal birth can result in shorter hospital stays and a faster recovery for birthing mothers (Raising Children Network 2023).
-Maternal risks associated with vaginal birth may include perineal tears, damage to the pelvic floor, pelvic organ prolapse, and persistent perineal or vulvar pain (Raising Children Network 2023, van Roosmalen and Meguid 2014).
-Potential neonatal risks related to vaginal births include shoulder dystocia, hypoxia during labour and birth injuries (Raising Children Network 2023, Hannah et al. 2000).
+A vaginal birth is usually the safest option for women with uncomplicated pregnancy or labour.
+A vaginal birth can result in shorter hospital stays and a faster recovery for birthing mothers (Raising Children Network 2024).
+Women having non-instrumental vaginal births have reported a less traumatic experience and higher satisfaction with labour and birth than those having an instrumental vaginal birth (Alderdice et al. 2019).
+There are, however, some risks associated with vaginal birth.
+Potential maternal risks include perineal tears, damage to the pelvic floor, pelvic organ prolapse, and persistent perineal or vulvar pain (Raising Children Network 2024; van Roosmalen and Meguid 2014).
+Potential neonatal risks related to vaginal births include shoulder dystocia, hypoxia during labour and birth injuries (Raising Children Network 2024; Hannah et al. 2000).

 Indicator specifications and data